Andrzej Dobber: Artistic career

 The most important parts performed by Andrzej Dobber include the title role in G. Verdi's Rigoletto, which he has sung in theaters in Dresden, Leipzig, Berlin, Munich, Hamburg, Düsseldorf, Paris, Valencia, Geneva, Zurich, Cincinnati, as well as in Warsaw, Kraków, Wrocław and Poznań and the 200th anniversary of regaining independence of the Republic of Chile in 2010 in the presence of President Sebastian Piñera.
 Another important role is the title part in Simon Boccanegra by G. Verdi which the artist presented for the first time in 1997 at the Polish National Opera, then at the Théâtre du Capitole de Toulouse under the direction of Marco Armiliato, in the years 2009–2011 at the Wiener Staatsoper and in 2010 at the La Scala in Milan and at the Staatsoper Unter den Linden in Berlin under the baton of Daniel Barenboim.

 Baron Scarpia in G. Puccini's Tosca is also a very important role in the artist's oeuvre.
 He has sung it at the Teatro Comunale in Florence (2005), the Houston Grand Opera (2015), the Wiener Staatsoper (2018) and on many German stages, including theatres in Berlin and Dresden.

-In 2011, he appeared at the opening of the Polish Presidency of the European Union in the title role in King Roger by Karol Szymanowski at the Théâtre Royal de la Monnaie in Brussels in the presence of, among others the President of the Republic of Poland, the President of the European Union, the head of the European Commission and the princely pair of Belgium.
+In 2011, he appeared at the opening of the Polish Presidency of the European Union in the title role in King Roger by Karol Szymanowski at the Théâtre Royal de la Monnaie in Brussels in the presence of, among others the President of the Republic of Poland, the President of the European Council, the head of the European Commission and the princely pair of Belgium.

 In the 2012/2013 season Andrzej Dobber celebrated the 30th anniversary of his artistic work with concerts at the Kraków Philharmonic and the Warsaw National Philharmonic.
 He also recorded a solo album with the Warsaw National Philharmonic Orchestra conducted by Antoni Wit.
 The album entitled Andrzej Dobber.
 Arias. received the Fryderyk 2014 award in the category of classical music: Album of the Year - Choral, Oratorio and Opera Music.

 In February 2015 at the request of the Staatsoper Hamburg, he received the title of Kammersänger, awarded to outstanding opera artists.

 In 2017 at the Staatsoper Hamburg he sang the part of Barak in Die Frau ohne Schatten by R. Strauss.

 In February 2018 he made his debut in the title part in Der fliegende Holländer by R. Wagner at the Semperoper in Dresden.
 He presented this role also at the Houston Grand Opera and at the Staatsoper Hamburg.

 In the 2018/2019 season he sang Rigoletto at the Grand Theatre in Łódź and the Polish National Opera.
 He appeared as Scarpia at the Staatsoper Unter den Linden in Berlin and the Semperoper.

+He has been a full-time soloist at the Silesian Opera in Bytom since January 2024, and has since then appeared as Nabucco and Scarpia.
+He is slated to appear as Amonasro, Nabucco, and Scarpia in the 2025/2026 season.